IBM/event-automation/_tutorials/ep-tutorial-3.md

 order: 3
 ---

-Writing custom filter expressions that use dynamically generated properties added to events can help to identify specific situations
+Writing custom filter expressions that use dynamically generated properties added to events can help to identify specific situations.

 ## Scenario

 In this scenario, the EMEA operations team wants to move away from reviewing quarterly sales reports and start to look for high-value orders in their region as they occur throughout the quarter.

-Identifying large orders as they occur will help the team identify as early as possible any changes they need to make to sales forecasts, which can be fed back into their manufacturing cycle.
+Identifying large orders as they occur will help the team identify as early as possible any changes they need to make to sales forecasts.
+This information can then be fed back into their manufacturing cycle.

 ## Before you begin